nowshinarony/nowshinarony/README.md

 ## Hi there, I'm Nowshin 👋

-I'm a Computer Science Graduate, currently improving my knowledge in **data engineering**.
-In this profile, I have updated my learning journey.
+I'm a Computer Science Graduate in Canada, currently improving my **data engineering** knowledge.
+In this profile, I regularly update my learning journey.

 ### 🔭 Currently Learning
-I am currently doing a data engineering end-to-end project using an e-commerce dataset.
+I am currently doing an end-to-end data engineering project using an e-commerce dataset.
 So, far I have
 - Created the data model (ERD) through analyzing the dataset
 - Created a database following the ERD and loaded the data using PostgreSQL